 - Heavy with no wheels

-Shoppers looking for a modern and versatile drafting table should consider the SD Studio Designs 10053 Vision Craft Station, which has a whole range of features at an attractive price.
-Those interested in an elegant and timeless piece of furniture need look no further than the SD STUDIO DESIGNS Vintage Rustic Oak Drafting Table, a solid and classic option.
+Shoppers looking for a modern and versatile drafting table should consider the SD Studio Designs 10053, which has a whole range of features at an attractive price.
+Alternatively, those looking for a more budget-friendly model may prefer the OneSpace drafting table.

 How We Chose the Best Drafting Tables